-As Game of Thrones airs its eighth and final season, diehard fans will have to bid farewell to beloved recurring characters like Jon Snow, Daenerys Targaryen, Arya Stark, and for some, even Jaime Lannister.
-Luckily, the real-life GOT destinations, many of them national parks or UNESCO World Heritage sites, aren’t going anywhere.
+When Game of Thrones aired its eighth and final season in spring 2019, diehard fans had to bid farewell to beloved recurring characters like Jon Snow, Daenerys Targaryen, Arya Stark, and for some, even Jaime Lannister.
+Luckily, the real-life GOT destinations, many of them national parks or UNESCO World Heritage sites, are places you can actually see.
 From frozen lava fields in Iceland to centuries-old palaces in Spain, here are eight Game of Thrones filming locations you can (and should) visit.

 During the fifth season of HBO’s hit TV show, this 700-year-old Andalusian palace appeared as the Water Gardens of Dorne, seat of the House Martell of Sunspear.
-Known in real-life as the Alcázar of Seville, this UNESCO World Heritage site is recognized as Europe’s oldest still-in-use royal palace (the upper chambers are residences for Spain’s royal family).
+Known in real-life as the Royal Alcázar of Seville, this UNESCO World Heritage site is recognized as Europe’s oldest still-in-use royal palace (the upper chambers are residences for Spain’s royal family).
 The intricately detailed building in Seville is also considered one of the best-preserved examples of Mudejar (Moorish-style) architecture.
-Luckily for GOT and architecture fans alike, the lavish grounds are open to the public daily for guided tours.
+Luckily for GOT and architecture fans alike, the lavish grounds are open to the public for guided tours.

 During GOT’s sixth season, Daenerys Targaryen (the Mother of Dragons) is held captive by nomadic horse tribes in the expansive Essos grasslands known as the Dothraki Sea.
 To film these scenes, the show’s cast and crew members traveled to a Mars-like landscape in northern Spain known as Bardenas Reales Natural Park.
 These arid badlands stretch some 100,000 acres across the country’s Navarre region bordering Basque Country and can be explored by car, foot, or bike.
 (Some scenes from the Dothraki Sea were also filmed at Northern Ireland’s lush Glens of Antrim.)

 The GOT cast and crew didn’t actually shoot scenes at this UNESCO World Heritage site.
 However, Meteora’s famed mountain-top monasteries were digitally mastered into the series’s first season as a backdrop for the Sky Cells where Tyrion Lannister was imprisoned.
 Travelers are free to catch remarkable views of these natural pinnacles by hiking, biking, or rafting through the northern Greece valley, which is reachable by train from Athens.